-Below are the most important websites, books, videos where I discovered what I was dealing with and how to work through the issues I need:
+Below are the most important websites, books, videos where I discovered that I was dealing with a narcissist in my family, and how to work through the issues I need to resolve.

 Where my eyes were really opened, was through the website of Dr. George Simon, as well as his books In Sheep’s Clothing and Character Disturbance